Chart Color Schemes

 Health performance in Bairnsdale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Bairnsdale, with high prevalence of common conditions across both younger and older age groups.
-Private health cover rate is notably low at approximately 47% (around 7,725 people), compared to the national average of 55.3%.
+Health data shows significant issues in Bairnsdale with high prevalence of common health conditions across both younger and older age groups.
+Private health cover rate is low at approximately 47% (around 7,725 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (10.7%) and mental health issues (9.9%).
-Approximately 61.6% of residents report no medical ailments, slightly higher than the Rest of Vic.'s 60.1%.
-Bairnsdale has a lower proportion of seniors aged 65 and over at 25.4% (around 4,173 people), compared to Rest of Vic.'s 30.5%.
-Senior health outcomes present challenges but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 10.7% and 9.9% of residents respectively.
+About 61.6% of residents report no medical ailments, slightly higher than the Rest of Vic's 60.1%.
+Around 25.4% (4,173 people) are aged 65 and over, lower than Rest of Vic's 30.5%.
+Health outcomes among seniors present some challenges but generally perform better than the overall population in health metrics.

 Frequently Asked Questions - Health